- For other places with the same name, see Johannesburg (disambiguation).

 [edit]Johannesburg is South Africa's hub for rail travel.
 While the national network is rather small, there are extensive rail services from nearby cities within the Gauteng region.

 Gautrain is the new high-speed train between Johannesburg, Pretoria and OR Tambo airport.
 A fantastic, first-world-quality train service takes just 15 minutes from airport to Sandton.
 From Marlboro or Sandton stations you can connect to Pretoria or Park station.
-Very secure - lots of cameras and guards on the trains and platforms.
-Fares are reasonable except if going to or from the airport - where an additional R80 is slapped on the fare.
-Don't try and walk to or from the nearby Rhodesfield gautrain station to avoid this surcharge - it's dangerous and a gauntlet of freeways and flyovers.
+It's very secure: there are lots of cameras and guards on the trains and platforms.
+Fares are reasonable except if going to or from the airport, where an additional R80 is slapped on the fare.
+Don't try to walk to the nearby Rhodesfield Gautrain station to avoid this surcharge; it's dangerous and a gauntlet of freeways and flyovers.

 - 3 Johannesburg Park Station, Rissik Street.
 The central station and is in the city centre between Rissik (west), Wolmarans (north), Wanderers (east) and De Villiers (south) streets, it occupies several blocks.
 Whilst the station itself is quite safe, the areas around it may not be.
 Try to organise onward transport prior to arrival, even if it's just a short walk from the station.
 It's best to ask local people about any other public transport before you use it.
 Gautrain has a station located nearby, it's connected with Park Station via an underground station.
 As usual with Gautrain, security (cameras and guards) are plentiful.